CBaquero/delta-enabled-crdts/README.md

 The output will be: `( apple juice )`

 Now, the same example, with a remove-wins or-set and using chars for node ids.
-The default template type for node ids is string, so we need to change it.
+The default template type for node ids is string, so we need to change it to char in the second template argument.

 ```cpp
 rworset<string,char> sx('x'),sy('y');